Yes, You Can Vote in Michigan!

 OR Vote on Election Day

 If you are NOT registered, or need to update your registration, you can register to vote (with proof of residency) at the city or township clerk’s office up until 8 p.m. on Election Day.
 After that, you can either vote by absentee ballot at your clerk’s office or you can vote by regular ballot at your polling location, if there’s time.”

-If you ARE registered on Election Day, you must vote at the polls (be sure you go to the correct poll!).
+If you ARE registered on Election Day, you must vote at your assigned polling location.

 Note: If you requested an absentee ballot but didn’t receive it, or changed your mind and want to vote at the polls, you can.
 (Bringing ID and your ballot if you have it isn’t required but will be helpful.)